jeffreykegler/hoonlint/misc/whitespace.md

 individual cases.

 We will first give a definition of reanchoring.
-The definitions are difficult to follow without illustrations, and they are followed by a number of examples which hopefully will make the concept clear.
+Because the definitions are difficult to follow without illustrations, they are followed by a number of examples.

 Informally, reanchoring is a method of conserving indentation.
 Reanchoring moves the anchor column left